awsdocs/aws-organizations-docs/doc_source/orgs_tutorials_basic.md

 + `222222222222` – An account that you invite to join the organization as a member account\.
 The owner of this account has an email address of `member222@example.com`\.
 + `333333333333` – An account that you create as a member of the organization\.
 The owner of this account has an email address of `member333@example.com`\.

 Substitute the values above with the values that are associated with your test accounts\.
-We recommend that you do not use production accounts for this tutorial\.
+We recommend that you don't use production accounts for this tutorial\.

 ## Step 1: Create Your Organization<a name="tutorial-orgs-step1"></a>